Family Encyclopedia >> Travel

 Contents

-• 40 tourist scams you need to AVOID this summer
+• 40 tourist scams to avoid on vacation

 • The Brazilian bracelet